 Using the same technique, I made a template with newspaper to build the farm and grain store.

-With unforeseen Covid 19 restriction limiting travel and other pastimes progress has been good and much more to do.
+Progress has been good and much more to do.

 Thank you and all your subscribers for providing inspiration, ideas and motivation to build a layout.